15 St. Patrick’s Day Celebrations Around the World

 When it comes to celebrating Saint Patrick’s Day, we tend to think of iconic locations.
 Cities like Boston, Mass. are famous for celebrating this heritage holiday in style.
 But did you know that there are plenty of places around the world (other than Ireland) that like to honor St. Patrick every March 17th?

-There are gems like Savannah, Ga., which literally dyes its riverfront bright green for its annual St. Pats on the River fest, which turns 189 years old this year.
-During the day there are cheap food vendors aplenty, but by nightfall head over to Vic’s on the River for their classic oysters Rockefeller loaded with spinach, smoked bacon, Parmesan, and Sambuca.
-Follow that up with a cold Guinness and their famed wild Georgia shrimp and smoked Cheddar stone ground grits.
+There are gem locations like Savannah, Ga., which literally dyes its riverfront bright green for its annual St. Pats on the River fest, which turns 189 years old this year.
+During the day there are cheap food vendors aplenty, but come nightfall, head over to Vic’s on the River for their classic oysters Rockefeller loaded with spinach, smoked bacon, Parmesan, and Sambuca.
+Follow that up with a cold Guinness and their famed wild Georgia shrimp and smoked cheddar stone ground grits.

 To find out where to go in Seoul, Oslo, and Dubai, click on.
 There’s a pot of gold for the festive leprechaun in everyone.
 Here are The Daily Meal’s go-to St. Patrick’s Day hot spots around the globe.
 Cheers!